*1997 in Italy

 Studies with Sir András Schiff

-funded by the Henle Scholarship endowed by the Günter Henle Foundation
+funded by the Henle patronage endowed by the Günter Henle Foundation

 Born in 1997 in Como (Italy), Martina Consonni debuted with an orchestra at the age of ten.
 Since then, she has won more than 55 first prizes in national and international competitions, for example the prestigious “Premio Venezia” competition, where she was awarded the "Casella Prize" as the youngest participant at the age of 14, and at the Bruno Bettinelli International Piano Competition in Treviglio.